Tanks > Top 10 Main Battle

 Furthermore it is the most expensive main battle tank to date.

 uses composite armor of undisclosed type and explosive reactive

-countermeasures systems.
+from 120 mm tank rounds, fired from L55 guns.
 Its protection is broadly similar to the

-similar to that used on the
+similar to that used on the German

-Leopard 2A6 and 2A7.
+2A7.
 This tank has a very advanced fire control

 system with can spot, track and fire automatically at visible

-vehicle-size targets, even low-flying helicopters, without needing
+vehicle-size targets, and even low-flying helicopters, without needing

 any input from a human operator.
 The K2 also uses advanced

 Panther is fitted with a powerful diesel engine.
 It is fast and has